 - Teaching alternative strategies to a child with limited motor control and/or strength of one or more of his extremities in order to open containers, prepare a snack or stabilize a plate while eating.

 Occupational therapists earn a master’s degree in occupational therapy, where they will study patient care, anatomy/physiology /neurodevelopment, psychosocial aspects, statistics, ethics, professional development, mental health, social/ medical conditions and assistive technology.
-Completion of multiple supervised clinical fieldwork rotations is also required.
+Completion of multiple supervised clinical fieldwork rotations is also mandated.
 After graduation, a nationally-board certified exam must be passed.
-Then in order to practice in the state of Florida, occupational therapists must become certified and licensed.
+Then to practice in the State of Florida, occupational therapists must become both certified and licensed.

 All occupational therapy providers in Southwest Florida will meet these basic requirements.
-The difference at FOCUS is our work is our passion.
-Our clients excel because we invest in building relationships and trust with each child and every family.
+The difference at FOCUS Therapy is our passion.
+Our clients excel not just because we know what we're doing - but because we invest in relationship-building with each child and every family.
+This is more than a job to us.
+It's a calling.